rashad-malik/MLEnd-Mini-Project/README.md

 │   ├── X_test.npy                        # Extracted features for test set
 │   ├── y_test.npy                        # Labels for test set
 │   ├── groups_test.npy                   # Groups for test set
+├── Whos_fibbing.html                     # Main project notebook in HTML
 ├── README.md                             # Project documentation
 ```

 The main notebook, **"Whos fibbing.ipynb"**, contains the entire workflow, from data preparation to model evaluation.
+You can view this in as a HTML file.

 ---